 Painter by trade and the lover of Tosca.
-A republican to a fault who is not well liked by Scarpia.
+A republican to a fault who Scarpia does not well like.

-A sweet, bumbly priest who gets his facts badly wrong in Act I.
+A sweet, bumbling priest who gets his facts badly wrong in Act I.

 Act I - Running Time: 45 mins

 We begin in Sant'Andrea della Valle, a large church in Rome.
-Angelotti comes pelting in, he has just escaped from prison, and hides in a small, private chapel within the church.
+Angelotti comes pelting in.
+He has just escaped from prison and hides in a small, private chapel within the church.
 Our hero for the evening, Cavaradossi enters to resume his work.
 He is a painter and has been commissioned to paint a picture of Mary Magdalene for the church.
-The scristan bumbles about and offers Cavaradossi some food, which he refuses.
+The sacristan bumbles about and offers Cavaradossi some food, which he refuses.
 Cavaradossi gets his first big aria of the evening, “Recondita Armonia”.

 Piotr Beczala sings 'Recondita Armonia'

 Angelotti bursts out, revealing himself to Cavaradossi.
-They are old friends but as Cavaradossi is on the brink of assisting Angelotti, who should show up but Tosca herself.
+They are old friends, but Cavaradossi is on the brink of assisting Angelotti, when who should show up but Tosca herself.
 Cavaradossi quickly gives Angelotti his food and hides him away again.

 The jealous Tosca is convinced she overheard Cavaradossi talking to someone, believing it to be another woman.
 She sees Cavaradossi's new painting, recognizing the image as that of Marchesa Attavanti and turns jealous again.
 Cavaradossi calms her down with “Qual’occhio al mondo”, what eyes in the world could compare to hers!

 The sacristan returns with the church choristers, celebrating the news that Napoleon has been defeated.
-However things quickly turn sour as Scarpia arrives with his lackeys.
-They believe Angelotti is hiding in the church and searching the place find the empty food basket and a fan belonging to Attavanti.
-Scarpia interrogates the sacristan and learning Cavaradossi has been here, becomes convinced that he is on the right track.
+However, things quickly turn sour as Scarpia arrives with his lackeys.
+They believe Angelotti is hiding in the church.
+They search and find the empty food basket and a fan belonging to Attavanti.
+Scarpia interrogates the sacristan and, learning Cavaradossi has been here, becomes convinced that he is on the right track.

 Tosca comes back looking for Cavaradossi.
 Scarpia connives to make her jealous by showing her the Attavanti fan.
-He succeeds and Tosca leaves to confront Cavaradossi unaware that she is to be followed by Scarpia’s men.
-A truly epic scene of gloating is delivered by Scarpia culminating in the magnificent, “Te Deum”.
+He succeeds, and Tosca leaves to confront Cavaradossi, unaware that Scarpia’s men will follow her.
+A truly epic scene of gloating is delivered by Scarpia, culminating in the magnificent, “Te Deum”.

 Act II - Running Time: 40 mins

-Tosca initially resists Scarpia but after hearing Cavaradossi’s screams of pain she crumbles and reveals the location of Angelotti.
-Cavaradossi is dragged back in and upon hearing that Tosca has broken, he is absolutely devastated.
+Tosca initially resists Scarpia, but after hearing Cavaradossi’s screams of pain, she crumbles and reveals the location of Angelotti.
+Cavaradossi is dragged back in, and upon hearing that Tosca has broken, he is devastated.
 Sciaronne arrives with the news that Napoleon has been victorious at Marengo.
-This is extremely good news for Cavaradossi and he unleashes “Vittoria, vittoria” in celebration, before being dragged off to be executed.
+This is excellent news for Cavaradossi, and he unleashes “Vittoria, vittoria” in celebration before being dragged off to be executed.